 Treatment Options for Lumbar Radiculopathy

 Once a diagnosis has been made, there are several treatments available for lumbar radiculopathy that can help reduce pain and improve mobility.
-These include manual manipulation techniques to realign the spine and reduce pressure on compressed nerves; corrective exercises such as stretching and strengthening; lifestyle modifications like posture correction; and other therapies such as electrical stimulation or ultrasound therapy.
-Chiropractors may also recommend using ice or heat therapy to reduce inflammation and pain.
+These include manual manipulation techniques to realign the spine and reduce pressure on compressed nerves; corrective exercises such as stretching and strengthening; lifestyle modifications like posture correction; and other treatments such as electrical stimulation or ultrasound.
+A chiropractor may also recommend using ice or heat therapy to reduce inflammation and pain.

 The most common treatment for lumbar radiculopathy is chiropractic adjustments, which are gentle maneuvers performed by chiropractors to correct misalignments in the spine and restore proper movement patterns throughout the body.
 Adjustments can reduce nerve compression, alleviate tension on ligaments and muscles, increase joint range of motion, reduce inflammation, decrease pain levels, improve posture and balance, enhance overall mobility, and accelerate healing time after an injury or trauma.